-Stocks drop as number of coronavirus cases surges
+Stocks shake off surge in coronavirus cases, erase early losses

 |AURORA CANNABIS INC.

-Commodities were mixed with West Texas Intermediate crude oil down 0.7 percent at $51.05 a barrel and gold up 0.3 percent at $1,577 an ounce.
+Commodities were higher, with West Texas Intermediate crude oil up 0.8 percent at $51.85 a barrel and gold higher by 0.5 percent at $1,579 an ounce.

-U.S. Treasurys were little changed with the yield on the 10-year note holding near 1.59 percent.
+U.S. Treasurys were lower, causing the yield on the 10-year note to climb by 2.5 basis points to 1.615 percent.

-In Europe, Britain’s FTSE paces the decline, down 1.2 percent, while Germany’s DAX and France’s CAC were lower by 0.6 percent and 0.8 percent respectively.
+In Europe, Britain’s FTSE lagged, down 1.1 percent, while France’s CAC slipped 0.1 percent.
+Germany's DAX was little changed.

 CLICK HERE TO READ MORE ON FOX BUSINESS